F1 United States Grand Prix

 After not being held for most of the 1980s, the United States GP then moved to Phoenix briefly for three years from 1989 to 1991.
 McLaren dominated thanks to their superstar duo of Alain Prost and Ayrton Senna.

 Going on hiatus again, the United States GP return in 2000 in Indianapolis.
-Here, the exploits of Michael Schumacher and Ferrari were notable as the German legend won five of the eight races held.
+Here, Michael Schumacher and Ferrari’s exploits were noteworthy since the German legend won five of the eight races held.
 A young Lewis Hamilton won the final race here in 2007.
 Again, it was McLaren and Ferrari that dominated.

 After a three-year absence, the United States GP was held in 2012 in Austin’s Circuit of the Americas (COTA).
 Mercedes (formerly joined with McLaren), led by Hamilton, won five of the first six races.
 Now, in 2021 onwards, Max Verstappen and Red Bull are on top.